 Wide brakes for fat powder skis can often be purchased separately.
 The narrow brake is removed from the ski bindings and replaced with the new wide brake.
 Not all binding models offer user swappable brakes, so ask your shop and have a certified technician perform the work if needed.

 Shop Ski Binding Brakes

-DIN, short for Deutsches Institut für Normung (German Institute for Standardization), is the industry-adopted scale of standardized release force settings for ski bindings.
-The DIN setting will be properly set by a shop technician, based on your self-disclosed weight, height and ability level, when your bindings are mounted on your skis.
+Two different brake widths shown on a K2 Pontoon Ski.Release Force Setting (DIN)DIN, short for Deutsches Institut für Normung (German Institute for Standardization), is the industry-adopted scale of release force settings for ski bindings.
+Though an identical set of standards is published by the International Standards Organization (ISO), most skiers continue to refer to binding settings as "DIN."
+The DIN setting will be set by a shop technician, based on your weight, height and ability level, when your bindings are mounted on your skis.
 The lower the DIN , the lower the force required to release from your bindings.
-Your skiing ability level as well as your weight will help you determine the appropriate DIN range for your bindings.
-Ideally, your DIN will be set somewhere in the middle of your bindings’ DIN range.
-For example if you ski at an 8 DIN then you might want a binding with a range from 3 to 12.
-You should avoid setting a 3 to 12 range binding on an 11 DIN or higher if possible.
+Your skiing ability as well as your weight will help you determine the appropriate DIN range for your bindings.
+Ideally, your DIN will be set somewhere in the middle of your bindings’ DIN range rather than at the high or low limits.
 See our DIN chart below.